-8. Use of Time and Materials Type Contracts
+8. Use of Time and Materials Type Contracts:

-As required in FTA Circular 4220.1F, CDTA shall use time and Material Type Contracts only:
+As required in FTA Circular 4220.1F, CDTA shall use Time and Material Type Contracts only:

-- a) After a determination that no other type of Contract is suitable, and - b) If the Contractor specifies a ceiling price that the Contractor shall not exceed except at its own risk.
+- a) After a determination that no other type of contract is suitable; and - b) If the contractor specifies a ceiling price that the contractor shall not exceed except at their own risk.

-9. Settlement of Contract Issues/Disputes
+9. Settlement of Contract Issues/Disputes:

 In accordance with good administrative practice and sound business judgment, CDTA will be responsible for the settlement of all contractual and administrative issues arising out of procurements.
 These issues include, but are not limited to, source evaluation, protests, disputes, and claims.
-These standards do not relieve CDTA of any contractual responsibility under its Contracts.
+These standards do not relieve CDTA of any contractual responsibility under its contracts.
 Violations of the law will be referred to the State or Federal authority having proper jurisdiction.

-10. Contract Period of Performance
+10. Contract Period of Performance:

-CDTA shall not enter into any Contract for rolling stock or replacement parts with a period of performance exceeding five (5) years inclusive of options.
+CDTA shall not enter into any contract for rolling stock or replacement parts with a period of performance exceeding five (5) years inclusive of options.

-All other types of Contracts (supply, service, leases of real property, revenue and construction, etc.) shall be based on sound business judgment.
+All other types of contracts (supply, service, leases of real property, revenue, and construction, etc.) shall be based on sound business judgment.
 CDTA will be judicious in establishing and extending contract terms no longer than minimally necessary to accomplish the purpose of the contract.
-Additional factors to be considered include competition, pricing, fairness and public perception.
-Once a Contract has been awarded, an extension of the contract term length that amounts to an out of scope change will require a sole source justification.
+Additional factors to be considered include competition, pricing, fairness, and public perception.
+Once a contract has been awarded, an extension of the contract term length that amounts to an out-of-scope change will require a sole source justification.

-11. Independent Cost Estimates
+11. Independent Cost Estimates:

-CDTA shall perform an Independent Cost Estimate for every procurement before receiving bids or proposals.
-An Independent Cost Estimate is an estimate of the proper price level or the value of the supplies or services being purchased.
+CDTA shall perform an independent cost estimate for every procurement expected to cost \$150,000 or more before receiving bids or proposals.
+An independent cost estimate is an estimate of the proper price level or the value of the supplies or services being purchased.
 This estimate can be used in determining the reasonableness of the actual price offered.

-In some cases, obtaining Cost Estimates may be difficult or may lie outside the competence of agency personnel.
+In some cases, obtaining cost estimates may be difficult or may lie outside the competence of agency personnel.
 In the case of construction projects, a design or engineering firm may already be under contract and may perform this service.